bonitasoft/bonita-cloud-doc/md/LDAPConfiguration.md

+# LDAP Synchronization setup
-# Synchronize your organization groups and users
+## Synchronize your organization groups and users

 To avoid managing users in both Bonita and your authentification system, you can request the setup of a LDAP synchronizer in Bonita Cloud.